| ACCESSIBLE RESOURCESThe first phase of the activity sees students preparing for

 between the material covered in lectures and the experience

-The Internet-based customised discussion facility that is
+gained through the role-play simulation.
+VARYING THE RESOURCE SETThe Internet-based customised discussion facility that is

 provided through Simulation Builder is important.
 In the first